Updated January 2023

 When writing a direct mail letter, remind yourself that you are a real estate agent and not a professional marketer.
 But don’t let that stop you from starting with something simple.
 Here are a few universal tips:

-Include your recipient’s name, be succinct, and include something personal about yourself that humanizes you and connects you to them.
+The first is a letter of introduction, and your goal is to create awareness of your brand.
+Be succinct, and include something personal about yourself that humanizes you and connects you to your recipients.
 Try something like, “I grew up here and would love to show you around.”
+Don’t forget to let them know how to contact you.

+An effective thank you letter requires some thought.
 To get you started, How to Write a Thank You Letter to Clients for Their Business is a short but very useful article that accompanies an episode of our podcast, Stay Paid.
 In it you’ll find helpful advice, including some dos and don’ts, for crafting and using this highly effective marketing tool.

 Tips to make handwritten letters a pragmatic option

 There’s no denying that a handwritten letter can be effective, but few agents use them because they take time away from “more important” tasks.
+Writing letters does take time, but it can be efficient if you use the right approach.

 Depending on the size of your database, you could: